Jet-Hadron Correlations in sqrt{s_{NN}} = 200 GeV p+p and Central Au+Au Collisions

+The performance of the TPC and BEMC can vary in different collision systems and over time.
+These variations are accounted for in the relative tracking efficiency between Au+Au and $p$+$p$ ($90\% \pm 7\%$ for $p_{\text{T}} > 2~\text{GeV}/c$), the relative tower efficiency ($98\% \pm 2\%$), and the relative tower energy scale ($100\% \pm 2\%$).
+These variations in detector performance were included, and their systematic uncertainties were assessed, in the $p$+$p$ HT $\otimes$ Au+Au MB embedding.
+The effects of the relative tracking efficiency uncertainty and the tower energy scale uncertainty on the $p_{\text{T}}^{\text{jet,rec}}$ spectrum are shown in Fig.~\ref{fig:jetPt}(b).
+The embedding also accounted for jet $v_2$ and its associated uncertainty.
+The effects of the tower efficiency and jet $v_2$ on the jet energy scale are found to be negligible, as is the effect of varying the hadronic correction scheme on the final results.

 Jet-hadron correlations are defined as distributions in $\Delta\phi = \phi_{\text{jet}} - \phi_{\text{assoc}}$, where $\phi_{\text{jet}}$ denotes the azimuthal angle of the axis of a reconstructed (trigger) jet and the associated particles are all charged hadrons, measured as TPC tracks, in the event.
-To obtain the associated particle yields ($Y$) and widths ($\sigma$) of the jet peaks, the raw correlation functions are fit with the functional form: \begin{linenomath} \end{linenomath} which includes two Gaussians representing the trigger/nearside (NS) and awayside (AS) jet peaks, and a background term modulated by $v_2^{\text{assoc}}v_2^{\text{jet}}$ and $v_3^{\text{assoc}}v_3^{\text{jet}}$.
+To obtain the associated particle yields ($Y$) and widths ($\sigma$) of the jet peaks, the correlation functions are fit with the functional form: \begin{linenomath} \end{linenomath} which includes two Gaussians representing the trigger/nearside (NS) and recoil/awayside (AS) jet peaks, and a background term modulated by $v_2^{\text{assoc}}v_2^{\text{jet}}$ and $v_3^{\text{assoc}}v_3^{\text{jet}}$.
+Example $\Delta\phi$ correlations are shown in Fig.~\ref{fig:raw}, after the background term has been subtracted as detailed below.